 When is the best time to take krill oil?

-While krill oil supplementation can be taken at any time of the day, most people prefer taking krill oil with food to minimize potential side effects, including abdominal discomfort and bloating.
+While krill oil supplementation can be taken at any time of the day, most people prefer taking krill oil with food.

-“Taking krill oil in combination with healthy fats such as olive oil, avocados, or grass-fed butter can enhance the intestinal absorption of omega-3 fatty acid and helps maximize the health benefits of krill oil,” explains Dr. Berg.
+“Taking krill oil in combination with healthy fats such as olive oil, avocados, or grass-fed butter can enhance the intestinal absorption of omega-3 fatty acids and help maximize the health benefits of krill oil,” explains Dr. Berg.

-Although krill oil has a much less fishy aftertaste than fish oil, individuals with gastroesophageal reflux disease (GERD) should avoid taking krill oil before going to bed, as this can increase the risk of unpleasant burps or acid reflux during sleep.
+Although krill oil has a much less fishy aftertaste than fish oil, sensitive individuals may want to avoid taking krill oil before going to bed, as this can increase the risk of unpleasant burps or bad breath during sleep.

 Benefits of krill oil

-Krill oil is a rich source of EPA and DHA, two omega-3 fatty acids with potent anti-inflammatory properties that have been linked to various health benefits.
+Krill oil is a rich source of EPA and DHA, two omega-3 fatty acids that have been linked to various health benefits.

 Krill oil also contains astaxanthin, a carotenoid pigment responsible for krill’s distinct red color.

-Astaxanthin is an antioxidant that can protect fragile omega-3 fats from oxidation and help lower inflammation and oxidative stress within the body.
+Astaxanthin is an antioxidant that may help protect omega-3 fats from oxidation and support the body’s natural processes in managing oxidative stress.

-Astaxanthin intake has been associated with various health advantages, such as:
+In addition, astaxanthin intake has been associated with other health advantages, such as:

 Risks and side effects